Senegal: Sahelian Specialties with a French Twist – Birding Tour

 Day 13: Kedougou to Wassadou Camp

-In the morning we will journey back west to Wassadou Camp.
-We will leave early for this travel morning, in order to get there in time for an afternoon boat trip to search for some key tour species, like the “crocodile bird”, Egyptian Plover, and African Finfoot.
+After some final time around Kedegou, where we can target whatever we still need, like Dorts’s Cisticola, Yellow-bellied Hyliota, Mali Firefinch or Fox Kestrel, we will journey back west to Wassadou Camp.
+Wassadou is one of Senegal’s best birding locales and so two nights have been planned for this area and two boat trips.
+We will plan the journey so that we get there in time for an afternoon boat trip to search for some key tour species, like the “crocodile bird”, Egyptian Plover, White-crowned Lapwing, the scarce Shining-blue Kingfisher, Blue-breasted, Giant and Gray-headed Kingfishers, inconspicuous White-backed Night Heron, breeding colonies of Red-throated and Northern Carmine Bee-eaters, or retiring African Finfoot.
 While searching for them, we may also see Northern Carmine Bee-eaters or wallowing Hippos.
-At night, another boat trip will be taken to search for White-backed Night-Heron, Long-tailed Nightjar and Pel’s Fishing-Owl.
-We will be based at the amazing camp for two nights, which has a prime location for birds adjacent to Niokola Koba National Park, on the banks of the Gambia River, which hosts an impressive bird list exceeding 270 species.
+At night, (after dinner), we can go out in search of some of the local nightbirds, which includes Northern White-faced Owl, African Scops-Owl and Verreaux’s Eagle-Owl, and Standard-winged and Long-tailed Nightjars.
+We will be based at this amazing camp for two nights, which has a prime location for birds adjacent to Niokola Koba National Park, on the banks of the Gambia River, which hosts an impressive bird list exceeding 270 species.

-Today we will start our journey backtracking northeast towards the Senegalese capital.
 We will break the journey at Kaolack and stay in the same hotel we stayed at before there.
-By breaking the journey here we also add a further chance at the difficult Quail-Plover and Savile’s Bustard on this day or the next, should we need one.
-During the afternoon, take a short boat trip over to Kousmar Island for an epic late afternoon activity, watching the large roost of Lesser Kestrels and Scissor-tailed Kites, which typically number in the hundreds.
+During the afternoon, we will take a short boat trip over to Kousmar Island for an epic late afternoon activity, watching the large roost of Lesser Kestrels and Scissor-tailed Kites.
+The kestrel roost numbers in the hundreds although normally thousands of kites are seen.
 We will overnight in Kaolack once more.

-After chasing some final birds around the Saloum River Delta in the morning, we shall drive back west to Dakar for the final night of this amazing tour.
+After chasing some final birds around the Saloum River Delta in the morning, we shall drive back west towards Dakar for the final night of this amazing tour, spending the night at either Thies or Saly near the airport.
+If we are still missing West African Crested Tern, we can check somewhere not far from our final hotel.
 We will have a final farewell dinner, where the debate over the best birds of the trip are sure to be heated with such a heady selection on offer!

 There are no birding activities on this day, so you are free to depart when you wish.